 - Kun sinulle on laadittu tentti Examiin, saat ilmoituksen sähköpostiisi.

 - Varaa itsellesi aika Examinariumiin, kirjoita kypsyysnäyte ja jätä se arvioitavaksi.

 Maturity test will be held in the Examinarium.
 Please contact to your supervisor about taking the maturity test.

 The text written by the student in maturity test must demonstrate knowledge about his/her field of study and good command of his/her native language.
 In case the student has taken a maturity test for his/her Bachelor's degree in Science or some other academic degree or degree in college he/she does not have to show his/her language skills.
 In this case, Bachelor’s abstract substitutes the maturity test.
-If the student has got a special permission to use language other than Finnish or Swedish in completing his/her studies, the Dean may allow student to write the maturity test in the language he/she wrote his/her thesis.
+If the student has got a special permission to use language other than Finnish or Swedish in completing his/her studies.
 Supervisor who have been appointed to that role will assess the text written for the maturity test.

 Please note the following concerning the language used in writing the text for the maturity test.
 In case the student has completed his/her primary and secondary education with Finnish as the language of teaching, he/she has to write the text for the maturity test in Finnish.
 If the student has completed his/her primary and secondary education with Swedish as the language of teaching, he/she has to write the text for the maturity test in Swedish.